the-turing-way/the-turing-way/book/website/project-design/pd-checklist.md

 * Develop a plan for the long-term maintenance and sustainability of your project.
 * Establish procedures for data management, including storage, backup, and access.
 * Consider archiving your project's artifacts and documentation for future reference.

+### Reporting & Evaluation
+* Define how you will judge your project a success (outputs produced, people engaged, milestones reached).
+* Define when you will review these metrics and what the criteria is for changing them.
+* Document and understand any external requirements for reporting such as format, timeframe, type, and audience.